-The CAS Registry Number (CAS = Chemical Abstracts Service) is an international designated standard for chemical substances.
+CAS = Chemical Abstracts Service) is an international designation standard for chemical substances.
 There is a unique CAS number for each chemical substance registered in the CAS database (including biosequences, alloys, polymers).

 Declarable substances:

 The substances classified as subject to declaration are not desirable in some applications and must be declared above the specified limit values.
 The substances listed must be indicated for each article, component, material, preparation, auxiliary or operating material.
 Below these limits, the obligation to declare does not apply.